-On January 18, 2024, the Title Board set the following ballot title and submission clause for Initiative #121:
+On January 18, 2024, the Title Board set the following ballot title and submission clause for Initiative #123:

-An amendment to the Colorado constitution creating new election processes for certain state and all federal offices including U.S. President, and, in connection therewith, requiring candidates for U.S. Senate, U.S. House of Representatives, Colorado state legislature, and certain state offices to collect signatures from affiliated or unaffiliated voters to petition onto the primary ballot, eliminating the use of political party nomination for candidates for these offices to be listed on the primary ballot, and creating a single, all-candidate primary election ballot; allowing a voter to vote for a single candidate for each of these offices on the primary ballot regardless of political affiliation of the voter or the candidate; allowing the top four candidates for each of these offices, regardless of political affiliation, to advance to the general election; allowing voters to rank, in order of preference, candidates for these offices and for U.S. President and Vice President in the general election; requiring that a vacancy election for the U.S. House of Representatives be conducted by ranked voting; and eliminating the use of vacancy committees to fill certain vacancies in the state legislature and requiring an election to fill such vacancy.
+An amendment to the Colorado constitution and a change to the Colorado Revised Statutes creating new election processes for certain state and federal offices including U.S. President, and, in connection therewith, requiring candidates for U.S. Senate, U.S. House of Representatives, Colorado state legislature, and certain state offices to collect signatures from affiliated or unaffiliated voters to petition onto the primary ballot, reducing the number of signatures required, eliminating the use of political party nomination for candidates for these offices to be listed on the primary ballot, and creating a single, all-candidate primary election ballot; allowing a voter to vote for a single candidate for each of these offices on the primary ballot regardless of political affiliation of the voter or the candidate; allowing the top four candidates for each of these offices, regardless of political affiliation, to advance to the general election; allowing voters to rank, in order of preference, candidates for these offices and for U.S. President and Vice President in the general election; requiring that a vacancy election for the U.S. House of Representatives be conducted by ranked voting; and eliminating the use of vacancy committees to fill certain vacancies in the state legislature and requiring an election to fill such vacancy.